System security for watchOS

 Saved Safari passwords

-Secure use of Wi-Fi, cellular, iCloud, and Gmail
+Secure use of Wi-Fi, mobile, iCloud and Gmail

 When Apple Watch and iPhone are out of range, Apple Watch connects directly to iCloud and Gmail servers to fetch Mail, as opposed to syncing Mail data with the paired iPhone over the internet.
 For Gmail accounts, the user must authenticate to Google in the Mail section of the Watch app on iPhone.
 The OAuth token received from Google is sent over to Apple Watch in encrypted format over Apple Identity Service (IDS) so that it can be used to fetch Mail.
 This OAuth token is never used for connectivity with the Gmail server from the paired iPhone.